fex01/servicenow-notes/sn-cmdb.md

 5. **Remediation**
    - You can still create tasks or workflows for these metrics, similar to the core Health Dashboard approach.
    - Performance Analytics allows you to chart trends over time, set improvement targets, and gauge data quality progress.

+#### Deep Dive: Identifying and Remediating Duplicate Locations

+- Problem: having duplicate locations does mean that location based queries will not find all CIs in a location
+- Playbook for unique locations: CMDB Data Foundations Dashboard > Data Management Practices > Unique Locations Indicator
+- If locations are provided by or to a third party system: keep in mind to fix them in the upstream system and make sure that fixes propagate to downstream systems

 ---